 But what do UV rays actually do to our skin?
 UV aging and UV burns!

-I remember only too well the tanned, slightly older ladies and gentlemen on vacation in Italy that I used to marvel at as a child.
+I remember all too well the tanned, slightly older ladies and gentlemen on vacation in Italy that I used to marvel at as a child.
 The wrinkles all over their bodies could usually be seen from afar.

 What is even more serious, however, is that these free radicals can also alter the genetic material of the cells.
 In addition to this, the skin also loses its ability to repair itself.
 This, in combination with damage to the DNA, ultimately and in the worst case scenario, leads to skin cancer.
 [11]

-In summary, UV-A-rays therefore cause
+In summary, UV-A-rays thus cause

-• Photoaaging and thus premature wrinkling,
+- Photoaaging and thus with premature wrinkling,

-• but also pigmentation disorders,
+- but also pigmentation disorders,

-• Sun allergy
+- Sun allergy

-• and skin cancer
+- and skin cancer

 While UVB-rays are confined to the outer layers of our skin and are mainly absorbed by the skin.

-• Sunbedge, hyperpigmentation,
+- Sunbedge, hyperpigmentation,

-• allergic reactions
+- allergic reactions

-• and also cause skin cancer
+- and also cause skin cancer

 The damage caused by UV-B rays is therefore much more obvious than that caused by UV-A rays.
 Which does not make them any less dangerous.
 On the contrary.